Crawshore History, Family Crest & Coats of Arms

 Early History of the Crawshore family

 This web page shows only a small excerpt of our Crawshore research.
-Another 231 words (16 lines of text) covering the years 1590, 1610, 1667, 1612 and 1649 are included under the topic Early Crawshore History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1590, 1572, 1626, 1610, 1667, 1612 and 1649 are included under the topic Early Crawshore History in all our PDF Extended History products and printed products wherever possible.

 Crawshore Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Crawshore have been found, including Crawshaw, Crawshay, Crawshawe, Cranshaw, Crankshaw and many more.

 Early Notables of the Crawshore family (pre 1700)

-Major Joseph Croshaw (1610-1667), son of Captain Raleigh Croshaw, a substantial planter living near Williamsburg in the US Colony and Dominion...
+Major Joseph Croshaw (1610-1667), son of Captain Raleigh Croshaw, was a substantial planter living near Williamsburg in the US Colony and Dominion...

 Another 44 words (3 lines of text) are included under the topic Early Crawshore Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crawshore family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Crawshore, or a variant listed above: Joseph Crawsha who arrived in New York in 1822; James, Titus, and William Crawshaw, settled in Philadelphia in the 1860's; William Crawshaw settled in Virginia in 1624.